Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$

-Galvanized by the experiments performed in \ch{K3C60}, we explore possible mechanisms for light-induced, long-lived superconductivity.
-Within a generic, experimentally relevant minimal model, we develop a microscopic mechanism for photo-induced superconductivity.
-We consider photo-distorting a local Raman phonon coupled to the inter-band transition between two narrow electronic bands, shown schematically in Fig.~\ref{fig:K3C60sketch}.
-We show that photo-inducing structural modifications by displacively shifting a local Raman phonon leads to an enhancement of the attractive interaction, providing a knob for photo-controlling superconductivity.

-We subsequently lay out two distinct explanations for non-equilibrium superconductivity that persists long after driving, presenting distinct emergent life-times for non-equilibrium superconductivity.
-We first compute the adiabatic free energy landscape of our model as a function of the induced structural distortion and find that in physically plausible parameter regimes metastable superconductivity at finite phonon distortion exists far above $T_c$ and can be accessed through laser driving (see Figure~\ref{fig:metastablesc}).
-We next advance an alternate route to long-lived, light-induced superconductivity that does not rely on metastable trapping.
-We argue that photo-inducing a large superconducting gap during driving can lead to bottlenecks in the equilibration of quasi-particles; the slow equilibration of quasi-particles then yields a long-lived, non-thermal superconducting gap above $T_c$.
-Crucially, we find that both pictures are plausible for experiments in alkali-doped fullerides---we conclude by exploring the implications of each to the experiments.
+Galvanized by the experiments performed in \ch{K3C60}, we take on both questions.
+Within an experimentally motivated minimal model we first describe a microscopic mechanism for non-equilibrium superconductivity arising from the photo-displacement of a local Raman phonon coupled to the inter-band transition between two narrow electronic bands.
+We then lay out two distinct paradigms for non-equilibrium superconductivity that persists long after driving and provide emergent life-times for the superconducting state.
+We first compute the adiabatic free energy landscape of our model as a function of the induced structural distortion, uncovering thermodynamically metastable superconductivity far above $T_{\textrm{c}}$.
+We then advance a dynamical route to long-lived superconductivity---we call this \textit{quasi-particle trapping}.
+We argue that photo-inducing a large superconducting gap during driving can lead to bottlenecks in the equilibration of quasi-particles; the slow equilibration of quasi-particles then enables the formation of a non-thermal superconducting gap.
+We find that both pictures may provide inroads towards conceptualizing metastable photo-induced superconductivity in \ch{K3C60} and other molecular superconductors.